Kytabyte/go2-generic-containers/README.md

 ### Format

 `go fmt` is not available at this time, as the generic syntax will be recognized as syntax error.
-The code format will be articulated after the geenric feature is released.
+The code format will be updated after the geenric feature is released.